ionic-team/ionic-portals/website/docs/how-to/using-a-capacitor-plugin.md

 **CapacitorShare**

-The Share API provides methods for sharing content in any sharing-enabled apps the user may have installed.
+The Share API provides methods for sharing content to any sharing-enabled apps that the user may have installed.

 **CapacitorSplashScreen**